ozontech/file.d/plugin/README.md

 ## rename
 It renames the fields of the event.
 You can provide an unlimited number of config parameters.
 Each parameter handled as `cfg.FieldSelector`:`string`.
 When `override` is set to `false`, the field won't be renamed in the case of field name collision.
+Sequence of rename operations isn't guaranteed.
+Use different actions for prioritization.

 **Example:**
 ```yaml